JacobGraham02/StudentBotHelper/README.md

 <section>
   <article>
     <h2 id="contributing">Contributing</h2>
     Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions that you make are **greatly appreciated**.
+Any contributions that you make are greatly appreciated.
   </article>
   <br>
   <article>